influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-organizations.md

 >***Note:*** The Default organization can be used to support Chronograf as configured in versions earlier than 1.4.
 > Upon upgrading, any Chronograf resources that existed prior to 1.4 automatically become owned by the Default organization.

-Upon installation, the Default organization is ready for use and can be used as-is for many purposes.
-The Default organization includes the following default behaviors:
+Upon installation, the Default organization is ready for use and allows Chronograf to be used as-is.

-* All new users are granted SuperAdmin status, regardless of whether authentication is configured, as long as the default **Config** setting for "**All new users are SuperAdmins"** is **On**.
-* Authentication is not required unless OAuth 2.0 authentication is configured.

 ## Creating organizations